 Sherri is the author of "Maya 2 Character Animation" (coauthor, New Riders, 1999), "Developing Digital Short Films" (New Riders, Peachpit, Pearson, 2004), and "Writing A Great Script Fast" (2007), with 22+ hours of video classes and a 320 page workbook.

 What is missing in user generated content for digital filmmaking?
 There seems to be a huge gap in visual storytelling abilities between the movie studios and the little guys.
 MyFlik.com is an online movie studio and free film school, focusing on great storytelling, that helps develop, fund, produce, market and distribute, short and feature digital films, TV shows and animations.

-She is the author of "Developing Digital Short Films" published by New Riders, Peachpit and Pearson in 2004.
+"Developing Digital Short Films" was published by New Riders, Peachpit and Pearson in 2004.
 This innovative book covers the top 20 books on screenwriting, using a simple step-by-step approach, featuring lists of ideas at each step, to keep any writer's block away.
 This book is now being used as a textbook in 1000's of film and animation schools, all over the world, and translated into many languages, including Russian, Spanish and Chinese.
 A new series of ebooks with information from both Developing Digital Short Films and Writing A Great Script Fast are coming soon.